 With Labor Day now behind us, we know there are only a few short weeks of triple-digit temps here in the Southwest.
 As the rest of the country begins to wind down their flying season with “one last blast” and the “final summer hangar cleanout,” that I often see described in aviation forums, we’re just the opposite.
 It’s finally getting cool enough to spend a little

-The following are the NTSB reports of the aviation accidents that have occurred in Arizona from late February through late March.
-The APA will use this detailed accident information to develop safety programs, briefings, and posters/flyers that would help pilots learn from the mistakes being made by others and take the action necessary to prevent them from having similar
+The following are the NTSB reports of aviation accidents that have occurred in Arizona from late July, thru late August.
+APA will use this detailed accident information to develop safety programs, briefings, and posters/flyers that would help pilots learn from the mistakes being made by others and take the action necessary to prevent them from having similar

 The 35th Annual Christmas Airlift is now being planned for Saturday, November 9th.
 We will be flying into the Navajo Indian Nation at Gallup, New Mexico (KGUP), approximately 196 nm from DVT on a 055 degree true course.
 We will synchronize for an arrival with another core group departing Sierra Vista Libby Field (KFHU) that morning, although

 WOW, we are still doing great so far this year!
 As of August 1st, the general aviation fatal accident rate for the state of Arizona remains at only one, the crash of a Piper PA-22-160 south-southeast of Kingman back in January.

 Within the fatal accident guidelines of the GAARMS reporting process, our pilot-based safety record still stands at an

 Last week I was sending a small package by US Mail and it required a visit to my local post office.
 The clerk at the PO was very friendly and helpful as always.
 While waiting on me, a lady came to the counter and handed him her driver’s license and was going to leave it with him.
 He told her that he did not need to keep it, only to see it